radeklat/delfino/README.md

 and manually put it in the relevant RC file.

 The auto-completion implementation is dynamic so that every time it is invoked, it uses the current project.
-Each project can have different plugins or disable certain commands it doesn't use.
+Each project can have different commands or disable certain commands it doesn't use.
 And dynamic auto-completion makes sure only the currently available commands will be suggested.

 The downside of this approach is that evaluating what is available each time is slower than a static list of commands.

 # Development

 Delfino is a simple wrapper around [Click](https://click.palletsprojects.com).
 It allows you to add custom, project-specific [commands](https://click.palletsprojects.com/en/8.0.x/quickstart/#basic-concepts-creating-a-command).
-Let's call them plugins.
-Plugins are expected in the root of the project, in a Python package called `commands`.
+Let's call them Delfino commands or just commands.
+Commands are expected in the root of the project, in a Python package called `commands`.
 Any sub-class of [`click.Command`](https://click.palletsprojects.com/en/8.0.x/api/#click.Command) in any `.py` file in this folder will be automatically used by Delfino.

-## Minimal plugin
+## Minimal command

 <!-- TODO(Radek): Delfino expects `pyproject.toml` configured. -->
 <!-- TODO(Radek): Delfino expects Poetry or Pipenv to be available. -->